TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-03-phpstan-generics-for-dummies-with-two-parents.md

 + ProductRepository -> AbstractCachedRepository -> AbstractRepository
 ```

-Cache is working, lagging is gone... we run PHPStan and... it crashes. **Why?** Because the class in `@extends class` is no longer there:
+The cache is working, and lagging is gone... we run PHPStan, and... it crashes. **Why?** Because the class in `@extends class` is no longer there:

 ```php
 /**